HaikuArchives/DeskNotes/README.md

 ## DeskNotes
-DeskNotes is an application used to make notes on your Desktop
+DeskNotes is a tool to put simple sticky notes on the Desktop

-It allows users to take a note by creating Replicants that can be dragged to the Desktop.
+It allows users to "stick" a note by creating Replicants that can be dragged to the Desktop.

 ![Image of Tipster](Screenshot.png)